MrNoDrop/react-express-vite/README.md

 ## Available Scripts

-### Client
+The root `package.json` contains scripts so you don't have to constantly go back and forward between the `client` and `server` folders.
+Run these from the main directory:

-- `npm run dev`: Starts the Vite development server.
+- `npm run install`: Installs dependencies for both the client and server.
-- `npm run build`: Builds the application for production.
+- `npm run client-dev`: Starts the Vite development server for the frontend.
-- `npm run lint`: Lints the source code.
+- `npm run client-build`: Builds the frontend application for production.
-- `npm run preview`: Starts a local server to preview the production build.
+- `npm run client-lint`: Runs the linter for the frontend source code.

-### Server
+- `npm run client-preview`: Starts a local server to preview the frontend production build.

-- `npm run start`: Starts the server in production mode.
+- `npm run server-dev`: Starts the Express server in development mode with nodemon.
-- `npm run dev`: Starts the server in development mode with nodemon.
+- `npm run server-start`: Starts the Express server in production mode.

 ## Deployment